 Right to Education

-Works Council members have a legal right for training.
-The Employer is obliged to give the members of the Works Council the opportunity to receive the training they deem necessary for the performance of their duties for a minimum number of days per year, during working hours and with pay.
-The number of days is determined by the Employer and the Works Council in joint consultation.
-The Employer is obliged to pay the costs that are reasonably necessary for the training of Works Council members.
+Works Council members have a legal right to training.
+The employer is obliged to give the members of the Works Council the opportunity to receive the training they deem necessary for the performance of their duties for a minimum number of days per year, during working hours and with pay.
+The number of days is determined by the employer and the Works Council in joint consultation.
+The employer is obliged to pay the costs that are reasonably necessary for the training of Works Council members.

-The SER does not provide a target amount for the costs of accommodation and tailor-made courses, because these costs can vary widely.
+The SER does not provide a target amount for the costs of accommodation and tailor-made courses.
+The reason is these costs can vary widely.
 The guidelines are only relevant for standard courses open for registration.